barryclark/jekyll-now/_posts/2020-09-11-bto-analysis.md

 ---
 layout: post
-title: Webscraping BTO application info
+title: Webscraping BTO application rates in R
 ---

 In recent discussion with friends regarding BTO applications, it seems that no one has much luck in getting a good queue number.
 I leave open the question of what is considered a "good" queue number, but for disclosure I should say that in recent ballots I do not personally know anyone who obtained a queue number < number of units.
 The nature of a ballot means that we could all just be unlucky, but the perception that I take away from these chats is that it appears to be more difficult for young couples (relatively) now to successfully ballot for a BTO flat than before.